How to keep your pet electrically safe

-We are no doubt one of the biggest nations of pet lovers in the world.
+Australia is no doubt one of the biggest nations of pet lovers in the world.
 According to a recent study, about 62% of Australian households own pets.
-In most cases, pets are, dare I say, like members of the family.
-Hence, we do our best to keep our furry friends safe and happy.
+Our pets are like members of the family.
+So we do our best to keep our furry friends safe and happy.
 However, just like children, animals don’t always understand the risks posed by electrical appliances, cables and outlets around the house.
 Therefore, they can get scared or even seriously injured because of that.

-Fortunately, there are some basic safety rules you can apply in order to minimise electrical dangers.
-This way, you will keep your pet electrically safe at all times.
+Fortunately, there are some basic safety rules you can apply in order to minimise electrical dangers and keep your pet electrically safe at all times.

 Don’t leave any electrical devices unattended

 You’ve probably heard it over and over again.
 Generally, people tend to leave home appliances plugged in even when they don’t use them.
 This habit may actually become a huge risk for your home and family.

 For example, if your pets play around portable heaters or oil heaters, they could accidentally knock them over, causing burns and even house fires.
 The same goes for appliances such as hair straighteners and curling irons, which may attract your furry friends to snuggle up to them.

 That’s why you should never leave these appliances unattended and keep them away from animals altogether if possible.